-The PGD supports a supply of most medicines, appliances and ACBS products (with some exceptions) in the current British National Formulary (BNF) and the British National Formulary for Children (BNFC).
-Some medicines, appliances and/or ACBS products listed in the BNF and BNFC are excluded and these are specifically highlighted within the PGD.
+The PGD supports a supply of most medicines, appliances and ACBS products (with some exceptions) in the current British National Formulary (BNF), the British National Formulary for Children (BNFC) and the Scottish Drug Tariff (SDT).
+Some medicines, appliances and/or ACBS products listed in the BNF and BNFC are excluded and these are specifically highlighted by the PGD using the Medicines A-Z Look-up List and through reference to the SDT.